Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 language: c
 ---

-Run a configuration update sample to demonstrate the use of Device Twins on a RaspberryPi 3 (or 2) device.
+Run a configuration update and reboot sample to demonstrate the use of Device Twins and methods on a RaspberryPi 3 (or 2) device
 ===
 ---